cvalb/challenge-nave/README.md

 - The employee modal isn't using the show request, as requested by the company.
 Instead, it uses the clicked employee as an object set to a state;
 - When deleting an employee, could not reload the main list.
 Tried to set state variables to do so;
 - Each modal should be a component;
-- Refactor functions to be called;
+- Refactor functions to be called from outside;